Sustainable September: autumn wardrobe tasks

 Oasis polka dot dress

-If you have a larger frame, be sure to choose larger prints such as super sized polka dots.
-And for petites, tiny little spots will work well.
+If you have a larger frame, be sure to choose larger prints – so opt for a super-sized polka dot instead.

-They are surprisingly easy to mix with other prints.
+This pattern can be surprisingly easy to mix with other prints if you’re feeling a little daring.
 Go for a preppy look by adding stripes or try a floral print of similar scale and colour for an interesting combination.

 Animal Print

-Last year we saw more coloured animal print patterns emerge making it more versatile.
-Warmer skin tones will suit the more traditional brown leopard print but if you’re cooler with pinkier skin tones, try for other colours as there really are more versions out there.
-If you purchased anything last year when the trend really peaked, be sure to dig it out!
+Last year a range of coloured animal print patterns emerged making it more versatile (and less Bet Lynch).
+Warmer skin tones will suit the more traditional brown leopard print styles, but if you’re cooler with rosy skin tone, try other colours as there’s many more versions available.
+If you purchased anything last year when the trend really peaked, be sure to dig it out this season!

-Of course, there are other patterns but these are my top three.
-Go on and check inside your wardrobe and see if you have them!
+So there you have my top three patterns to invest in which will feel more timeless.
+Go and check your wardrobe and see if you have them!

 Dressing for your Job Interview – Guest article